 Purchasing something new comes with the insurance that if a product has a malfunction or any defects, it will be replaced or can be returned.
 When purchasing a used piece, it might have some wear or tear that can be hard to describe or worst missed even with the most detailed images or text descriptions, creating disappointment when the piece is delivered.

 Return policies play a central role in purchasing with the piece of mind that the inspection at delivery should match the condition of the product sold.

-Between local and international brands, there are thousands of sofa references on the market, how can you make sure your sofa is an original one?
+Between local and international brands, there are thousands of furniture references on the market, how can you make sure the one you look at is an original one?